dulip-sameera/rock-paper-scissors/README.md

 ## RPS-V2 (Implementing an UI)

 Currently the players have to type their choices.
 In this version, I am going to add an UI to this.
 UI would contain a starting page, game area, and the final result page.
 Game mechanics will not be changed.

+# What I have learned

+---

+- How to think step by step
+- How to get what node user clicked using event listeners and click event
+- How to add attributes to nodes in the DOM